IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

             class Intercom_2: Intercom 1 {
                 name = "intercom_2";
                 displayName = "Passenger intercom";
-                // Units in crew and in cargo positions have access to the passenger intercom. allowedPositions[] = {"crew", {"cargo", all}};
+                // Units in crew and in cargo positions have access to the passenger intercom allowedPositions[] = {"crew", {"cargo", all}};
                 // Excludes units from accessing the passenger intercom.
-In this example, gunner, cargo index 1 and all FFV turrets do not have access to passenger intercom. disabledPositions[] = {"gunner", {"cargo", 1}, {"ffv", "all"}};
+In this example, gunner, cargo index 1 and all FFV turrets do not have access to passenger intercom disabledPositions[] = {"gunner", {"cargo", 1}, {"ffv", "all"}};
                 connectedByDefault = 0;
             };
             class Intercom_3: Intercom 2 {
                 name = "intercom_3";
                 displayName = "Cargo intercom";
-                // Units in cargo positions 1 and 2 and all FFV turrets have access to the passenger intercom. allowedPositions[] = {{"cargo", 1, 2}, {"ffv", "all"}};
+                // Units in cargo positions 1 and 2 and all FFV turrets have access to the passenger intercom allowedPositions[] = {{"cargo", 1, 2}, {"ffv", "all"}};
                 // Excludes unit in FFV turret [4] to access from accessing passenger intercom, as well as cargo index 1 and turret [1]
-                // when they are turned out.
+                // when they are turned out
                 disabledPositions[] = {{"ffv", [4]}, {"turnedOut", 1, [1]}};
             }
         };